measurement-factory/squid-notes/errors.md

 instance state?
-Using assertions for these bugs is not a good idea either because doing so would force developers to decide whether a given invariant is "local" (throw) or "global" (assert) in nature -- an often impossible choice, especially in a low-level code!
+Using assertions for these bugs is not a good idea either because doing so would force developers to decide whether a given invariant is "local" (throw) or "global" (assert) in nature -- an often impossible choice, especially in low-level code!
 Moreover, asserting will still not help with clearing Squid instance-wide state stored in shared memory or on disk.
 Most likely, any rare code entering such sensitive "global" areas would have to set up appropriate cleanup routines that will be automatically triggered by the propagated exception.

+Combined, the above reasoning leads to the following conclusion:

-Thus, Squid code should always throw when an invariant is violated.
+* Squid code should throw when an invariant is violated.

 ## Invariant checks: Missing API